AfterShip/email-verifier/README.md

 ## API

-We provide a simple **self-hosted** [API server](https://github.com/AfterShip/email-verifier/tree/main/cmd/apiserver).
+We provide a simple **self-hosted** [API server](https://github.com/AfterShip/email-verifier/tree/main/cmd/apiserver) script for reference.

-Using the API is very simple.
-All that's needed to verify an email address is to send a GET request using the below URL.
+The API interface is very simple.
+All you need to do is to send a GET request with the following URL.

+The `email` parameter would be the target email you want to verify.

 `https://{your_host}/v1/{email}/verification`